eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 As shown in figure 6, a Wallet Unit downloads the PID Provider Access CA Trusted List(s) and Attestation Provider Access CA Trusted List(s) it needs from the relevant Registrar(s), possibly after having located them via the Commission common trust infrastructure.
 See [Section 6.3.2](#632-pid-provider-or-attestation-provider-registration-and-notification) for more information on these Trusted Lists.

-Notes:

-- The Wallet Unit downloads the PID Provider or Attestation Provider **Access CA** Trusted Lists, not the PID Provider or Attestation Provider Trusted Lists.
-See [Section 6.3.2](#632-pid-provider-or-attestation-provider-registration-and-notification) for the difference between these lists.
-The Wallet Unit needs the Access CA Trusted Lists to authenticate the PID Provider or Attestation Provider.
-The Wallet Unit does not need to verify the authenticity of the PID(s) or attestations issued by the PID Provider or Attestation Provider respectively.

-- It is not mandatory for each Wallet Unit to possess all PID Provider and Attestation Provider CA Trusted Lists, if there are multiple.
+Note: It is not mandatory for each Wallet Unit to possess all PID Provider and Attestation Provider CA Trusted Lists, if there are multiple.
 Wallet Providers will choose which Trusted Lists they need to subscribe to, for example depending on the Member State(s) they are operating in.

 To start the process of requesting a PID or an attestation, the User directs the Wallet Unit to contact the PID Provider or Attestation Provider.
 The User may for example use the Wallet Unit to scan a QR code or tap an NFC tag to do so.
 Note that no centralised service discovery mechanism for PID or attestation issuance is foreseen.